-From the obtained correlation degree, we find that the independent variables which have less value in them are apt to have higher correlation values, symbolizing that a closer connection with the dependent variables.
+From the obtained correlation degree in table 2, we find that the independent variables which have less value in them are apt to have higher correlation values, symbolizing that a closer connection with the dependent variables.
 Moreover, the independent variables which have the same number of value possess the same correlation degree, rendering it impossible for us to distinguish how close the connections are between these independent variables and the target dependent variables.
 We can conclude that the Grey Relational Analysis suits for continuous variables rather than discrete variables, indicating that it is not an ideal technique for us to determine how strong the relationship is under this situation.
+It does not mean that the models in red do not work well for the problems; it merely means that this model is technically correct and work if the data are all continuous, while they are not perfectly suitable for the current data given.

 Information Entropy